ViLsonCake/todo-list-microservice/README.md

 + Eureka server - microservices deployment server.
 + API Gateway - the entry point to the application.
 + Authorization server - responsible for retrieving and updating jwt tokens, and adding and/or modifying users to the keycloak repository.
-+ Category service - microservice responsible for adding user's own categories for todo, Postgresql will be used for storage.
++ Category service - microservice responsible for adding user's own categories for todo, MongoDB will be used for storage.
 + Todo service - microservice responsible for CRUD operations with todo, Elasticsearch will be used for storage.